Lymphatic Drainage Massage

 Reduces Swelling & Fluid Retention

-Lymphatic massage is usually done using very light pressure and long, gentle, rhythmic strokes, and it is often used to reduce swelling and improve the circulation of lymph fluid.
+Manual lymphatic massage is usually done using very light pressure and long, gentle, rhythmic strokes, and it is often used to reduce swelling and improve the circulation of lymph fluid.
 Some people also use lymphatic massage to help with conditions such as lymphedema, chronic fatigue syndrome, fibromyalgia, and stress-related disorders.
+Note that this massage does not include the face and neck.
+For that you will need to book the facial lymphatic massage.

 OR